akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 # Building a Neural Network with Python from scratch

-This is a tutorial on how to write a basic Neural Network from scratch to perform binary classification, explaining important concepts on the way.
+This is a tutorial on how to write a basic Neural Network from scratch to perform binary classification, using Python.
 I've been meaning to do this for
 a long time, because writing something down makes me understand
 something better, and because I love explaining stuff!

-I will try to give as much practical examples as I can, both using math and code examples.
+I will try to give as much practical examples as I can, both using math and coding examples.
 I hope you have fun learning!

 ## What is a Neural Network?

-A Neural Network is an algorithm that is able to learn a function and use this function to create new output.
-More formally:
+A Neural Network is an algorithm that is able to learn patterns using example data, and once trained predict patterns using new input.
+Despite being inspired by our brain, a Neural Network is actually very different.

-The x and y here could be literally anything.
-As an example x could be the number of hours you work out, and the y the number of calories burned.
-A Neural Network could be used to approximate the relationship (f) between these two.
-Whats more, once a Neural Network has been trained, you can use it to predict calories burned by just filling in the number of hours worked out.

-The power of Neural Networks is that with the right data and architecture they are able to learn very complicated relationships, and they can be used within various field.
-This is also why they are very popular.
-Neural Networks are being used today for all kinds of tasks such speech recognition, picture recognition, or even music generation.

-Despite being inspired by our brain, a
-Neural Network is actually very different.
 Our brain is vastly more complicated and most of our brain is currently not very well understood,